Luca Garritano: Chievo

 In July 2018 Garritano returned to Chievo after the expiry of the loan.
 In the same month Cesena was declared bankrupted as well as Chievo was accused of false accounting on swap deals such as Garritano's deal.

 On 17 August 2018, Garritano joined to Serie B side Cosenza on loan until 30 June 2019.

 Frosinone

 On 8 July 2021, he signed a three-year contract with Frosinone.

+Return to Cosenza

+On 31 January 2025, Garritano returned to Cosenza on a one-and-a-half-year contract.

 Career statistics

 International career

 Garritano was a member of the Italy U19 team at the 2013 UEFA European Under-19 Football Championship qualification and elite qualification, in which he made 4 appearances.
 He also played 3 friendlies for the U19 team, including the first match of the season, against Croatia U19.

 On 8 October 2015, he made his debut with the Italy U21 squad, in a 3–0 win against Slovenia.

 In June 2017, he was included in the Italy under-21 squad for the 2017 UEFA European Under-21 Championship by manager Luigi Di Biagio.
 He only played once, coming on as a substitute for former Inter teammate Marco Benassi in Italy's 3–1 defeat to Spain in the semi-finals of the competition on 27 June.